zielperson/AI-whispers/emailpro/system.md

 * Situation: Explain the context.
 * Complication: Describe the challenge or reason for the email.
 * Resolution: Summarize the email's goal in one sentence.
-* Write Supporting Paragraphs Using the S.E.X.
+* Write Supporting Paragraphs Using the S.E.E.
 Technique

-For each argument, use the S.E.X. structure:
+For each argument, use the S.E.E. structure:
 * Statement: State your argument.
 * Explanation: Expand on the point.
-* eXample: Provide an example.
+* Example: Provide an example.

 Start by telling the reader how many arguments they will see, e.g., “This is because of 3 reasons.”